 We maximize performance and durability in a number of ways, including building products that perform for their intended use, and selecting proven materials that endure and wear well over time.
 Our timeless aesthetic remains contemporary, and we stand behind our lifetime care, repair and product guarantee.

 Climate change is an urgent issue with immediate impacts to communities and ecosystems around the world.
-The science tells us that we must cut global greenhouse gas (GHG) emissions 45% from 2010 levels by 2030 and reach net zero emissions around 2050 to limit warming to 1.5°C and prevent catastrophic and irreversible climate change.
+Science tells us cutting global greenhouse gas (GHG) emissions 45% from 2010 levels by 2030 and reaching net zero emissions around 2050 is our best hope to limit warming to 1.5°C and prevent catastrophic and irreversible climate change.
 This will require global transformational change.
 Balancing climate impacts with business success is one of the biggest challenges that Arc’teryx currently faces.
-We are committing significant resources to addressing this challenge, with the same philosophy that we approach all parts of our business: guided by our values, informed by scientific research, and using design thinking to unlock meaningful solutions.
-Here you can learn about our approach to climate change, action we’re taking, and how we are engaged with industry partners and initiatives.

 Products must meet our demanding quality, so we partner with the highest performance technical apparel facilities in 10 countries to help us achieve required volumes.
-We stand behind every product we make regardless of where it is built.
-An Arc'teryx label means that product meets quality standards and embodies the same values of durability and performance.
+We stand behind every product we make, and are proud to call out the facilities behind each piece.
+An Arc'teryx label, no matter the place of manufacture,is an assurance of quality,durability and performance.